Determination of Surface Heating Distribution to Establish Targeted Thermal Tnvironments in Industry Hydrothermal Autoclaves

 Numerical Heat Transfer, Part A: Applications: An International Journal of Computation and Methodology

 Li, Hongmin; Wang, Guo-Xiang; and Evans, Edward, "Determination of Surface Heating Distribution to Establish Targeted Thermal Tnvironments in Industry Hydrothermal Autoclaves" (2006).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 410.